wp-plugins/nextgen-gallery/readme.txt

 Yes, NextGEN Gallery has been translated into dozens of languages - <a href="http://www.nextgen-gallery.com/languages/" target="_blank">click here to find out more.</a>

 == Changelog ==

+= V1.9.5 - 18.07.2012 =
+* Changed: Branding changes following Photocrati acquisition (removed donation messages and updated links)
+* Secured: Use WordPress-bundled JavaScript libraries for swfobject and swfupload instead of bundling our own
+* Bugfix: Adjusted thickbox effect styling to ensure that the lightbox is always displayed in the foreground
+* Bugfix: Fixed compatibility issues with Contact Form 7 and other plugins by following WordPress Plugin conventions
+* Bugfix: Fixed network-wide activation in WordPress 3.4
+* Bugfix: Plugin is no longer dependent on it's folder name

 = V1.9.3 - 26.02.2012 =
 * Bugfix : Ensure to set the slug for "all" albums